Introduction

 - Quality Control Standards:

-- Some standards dictate how long concrete can be in transit before it must be poured to ensure the quality of the concrete isn’t compromised.
-This can affect how much a truck carries if it has to make a long trip to a remote site.
+- Some standards say how long concrete can stay in transit before it needs to be poured.
+This helps ensure the concrete quality stays high.
+It can also affect how much a truck can carry, especially on longer trips to faraway places.

 - Hours of Service Regulations: